-Menstrual cramps are pains in the lowest part of the torso (pelvis), a few days before, during, or after a menstrual period.
+Menstrual cramps are pains in the lowest part of the abdomen (pelvis), a few days before, during, or after a menstrual period.
 The pain tends to be most intense about 24 hours after periods begin and to subside after 2 to 3 days.
-The pain is usually crampy or sharp and comes and goes, but it may be a dull, constant ache.
-It sometimes extends to the lower back and legs.
+The pain is often crampy or a dull, constant ache, but it may be sharp or throbbing and may come and go.
+It sometimes extends to the lower back or legs.

 Many women also have a headache, nausea (sometimes with vomiting), and constipation or diarrhea.
 They may need to urinate frequently.

-Symptoms of premenstrual syndrome Premenstrual Syndrome (PMS) Premenstrual syndrome (PMS) is a group of physical and psychologic symptoms that start several days before and usually end a few hours after a menstrual period begins.
-Premenstrual dysphoric... read more (such as irritability, nervousness, depression, fatigue, and abdominal bloating) may persist during part or all of the menstrual period.
+Some women with painful periods also have symptoms of premenstrual syndrome Premenstrual Syndrome (PMS) Premenstrual syndrome (PMS) is a group of physical and psychologic symptoms that start several days before a menstrual period begins and usually end a few hours after the first day of a period... read more (such as irritability, nervousness, depression, fatigue, and abdominal bloating).
+These symptoms may persist during part or all of the menstrual period.

 Sometimes menstrual blood contains clots.
 The clots, which may appear bright red or dark, may contain tissue and fluid from the lining of the uterus, as well as blood.